PaddlePaddle/PaddleHub/README.md

 ### Recent updates
 - **2021.02.18:** The v2.0.0 version is released, making model development and debugging easier, and the finetune task is more flexible and easy to use.The ability to transfer learning for visual tasks is fully upgraded, supporting various tasks such as image classification, image coloring, and style transfer; Transformer models such as BERT, ERNIE, and RoBERTa are upgraded to dynamic graphs, supporting Fine-Tune capabilities for text classification and sequence labeling; Optimize the Serving capability, support multi-card prediction, automatic load balancing, and greatly improve performance; the new automatic data enhancement capability Auto Augment can efficiently search for data enhancement strategy combinations suitable for data sets.
 61 new word vector models were added, including 51 Chinese models and 10 English models; add 4 image segmentation models, 2 depth models, 7 image generation models, and 3 text generation models, the total number of pre-trained models reaches **【278】**.
 - **2020.12.1:** Release 2.0-beta1 version, migrate ERNIE, RoBERTa, BERT to dynamic graph mode.
 Add text classification fine-tune task based on large-scale pre-trained models.
-- **2020.11.20:** Release 2.0-beta version, fully migrate the dynamic graph programming mode, and upgrade the service deployment Serving capability; add 1 hand key point detection model, 12 image animation models, 3 image editing models, 3 speech synthesis models, syntax Analyzing one, the total number of pre-trained models reaches **【182】**.
+- **2020.11.20:** Release 2.0-beta version, fully migrate the dynamic graph programming mode, and upgrade the service deployment Serving capability; add 1 hand key point detection model, 12 image cartoonization models, 3 image editing models, 3 speech synthesis models, syntax Analyzing one, the total number of pre-trained models reaches **【182】**.
 - **2020.10.09:** Added 4 new OCR multi-language series models, 4 image editing models, and the total number of pre-trained models reached **【162】**.
 - **2020.09.27:** 6 new text generation models and 1 image segmentation model were added, and the total number of pre-trained models reached **【154】**.
 - **2020.08.13:** Released v1.8.1, added a segmentation model, and supports EMNLP2019-Sentence-BERT as a text matching task network.
 The total number of pre-training models reaches **【147】**.